gambitph/Stackable/readme.txt

 = 2.10.1 =
 * Change: Added "Other" options on the bottom of the admin settings
+* Fixed: Icon list text were flowing over the other lines in the editor
 * Fixed: Admin spinner was always visible
 * Fixed: Responsive hiding doesn't show blocks on exactly 600px and 960px widths
 * Fixed: Load more button in Blog Posts block wasn't centered correctly